How To Fix Broken Spokes – Bike Tips and Techniques

 • Cassette Removal Tool (Optional)

-Replacing A Broken Spoke
+How To Fix A Broken Spoke

-When it comes to the rear wheel, you would have to remove the cassette first carefully, after that the spoke nipples will also have to be changed.
+When it comes to the rear wheel, you would have to remove the cassette first carefully.
+After that the spoke nipples will also have to be changed.

 Bicycle Mechanic Adjusts Bike Spokes